MuLoCo: Muon is a practical inner optimizer for DiLoCo: Related Work

 \subsection{Distributed optimization with local steps}

 The idea of taking multiple local steps before communicating originated in the context of federated learning~\citep{mcmahan2017communication}, where the algorithm is known as Federated Averaging (FedAVG).
 In an i.i.d. setting, a variant of FedAVG known as Local SGD has been shown theoretically lead to communication savings~\citep{stich2018local}.
 Models trained with LocalSGD were also found to have improved generalization relative to large batch training~\citep{lin2018local}.
 Follow-up works have proposed more sophisticated server-side optimizers~\citep{wang2019slowmo, joseph2023lo, reddi2021adaptive}, while other research has focused on adaptive client-side optimizers~\citep{zhou2024fedcada,douillard2023diloco,sani2024future}.
 Notably, in the context of LLM pre-training,~\citet{douillard2023diloco} propose DiLoCO, which uses SGD with Nesterov momentum as the server-side optimizer and AdamW on local workers.
 DiLoCo was demonstrated to scale to very large numbers of local steps ($H>500$)~\citep{douillard2023diloco} and large models~\citep{scalingdiloco,opendiloco,intellect1}.
-In a direct follow-up work,~\citet{scalingdiloco} study the performance of DiLoCo as model size and training data are scaled up.
+Other recent works focus on studying DiLoCo variants that also communicate optimizer states, allowing them to prove convergence and improve performance at the cost of additional communication~\citep{cheng2025convergence,iacob2026desloc,iacob2026mtdao,lordo}.
+In a direct follow-up to the original DiLoCo work,~\citet{scalingdiloco} study the performance of DiLoCo as model size and training data are scaled up.
 Crucially, the authors find that at each scale, DiLoCo's performance degrades as the number of workers is increased, but that as the model scale is increased, the performance degradation decreases.
 We complement these findings in our work, by showing that MuLoCo improves on worker scaling over DiLoCo relative to their respective data-parallel baselines and that at large worker counts, MuLoCo also improves with scale.